ultimatemember/ultimatemember/readme.txt

 == Upgrade Notice ==

 = 2.6.5 =
 This version fixes a security related bug.
 Upgrade immediately.
+Version <= 2.6.4 has a privilege escalation vulnerability with administrator-level users.

 = 2.6.4 =
 This version fixes a security related bug.
 Upgrade immediately.